lee2sman/december-adventure-2023/index.md

 [![Test project](assets/img/testproject1.jpg)](projects/testproject/index.html)
 ```

 Oof, that's ugly code.
-And it no longer will produce the accessible <figure><figcaption> rendered output, and due to the ugly syntax may possible cause mistakes later if I  mess up a bracket or parentheses.
+And it no longer will produce the accessible figure/figcaption rendered output, and due to the ugly syntax may possible cause mistakes later if I  mess up a bracket or parentheses.

 I had to rethink my strategy.
 My options are: